1i8/PlutoniumPrivate/README.md

 ## How to build?
 to build the project you need have .NET 6 SDK!
 - open cmd and cd to the location where the .sln file locates and then run
 ```
 dotnet build
 ```
+this will build the whole solution
 ## Exmaple of lua script

 bot = Plutonium:GetBot()